bharadwaj-raju/TextSuggest/README.md

 <details><summary><b>Multiple Languages</b></summary>
 <p><br />
-English and Bangla dictionaries are provided by default.
+English dictionary are provided by default.

 By default, only the English dictionary will be used.